-What then was the philosophical basis underlying Washington's policy on Korea, or on Asia as a whole, before the Korean War?
+What then was the philosophical basis underlying Washington's policy of Korea, or on Asia as a whole, before the Korean War?

-In this regard, it should be remebered that the United States had held a policy of encouraging Chinese Titoism since the "China White Paper" published in the summer of 1949, and was even thinking of recognizing the newly-established People's Republic of China.
+One should remember that the United States had had a policy of encouraging Chinese Titoism since the "China White Paper" published in the summer of 1949, and was even thinking of recognizing the newly established People's Republic of China.
 There is no denying that, as a consequence of this view of the Peking regime, Washington was always careful not to provoke China in the implementation of American policy in Asia generally.

 This basic philosophy, while causing some disputes within the US, was essentially maintained thereafter, but it did involve a double problem.

-Initially, as we have seen, Washington was explicit until the outbreak of the war about the US not making any armed interference in Korea even if a critical situation occurred there.
-In his previously-mentioned National Press Club speech, Acheson just said prudently: "Should such an attack occur....the initial reliance must be on the people attacked to resist it and then on the commitments of the entire civilized world under the Charter of the United Nations".
-17 On this point, both the State Department and the Joint Chiefs of Staff were in agreement.
-18 Even the Senate Republican Policy Committee, which was critical of the Truman Administration's policy, resolved that the responsibility of the US to the Republic of Korea was a "moral" one and never a "military" one.
-19 Thus, it may be said that the consensus for not using US military strength on the Korean Peninsula represented the policy of the US in June, 1950.
+Initially, as we have seen, Washington was explicit until the outbreak of the war that there would be no armed interference in Korea by the US even if a critical situation occurred there.
+In his previously mentioned National Press Club speech, Acheson said prudently: "Should such an attack occur . . . the initial reliance must be on the people attacked to resist it and then on the commitments of the entire civilized world under the Charter of the United Nations".
+On this point, both the State Department and the Joint Chiefs of Staff were in agreement.
+Even the Senate Republican Policy Committee, which was critical of the Truman Administration's policy, resolved that the responsibility of the US to the Republic of Korea was a "moral" one and never a "military" one.
+Thus, it may be said that the consensus for not using US military strength on the Korean Peninsula represented the policy of the US in June, 1950.
 Once the war broke out, however, "the actual decisions proved to be the opposite of those calculated in advance".
-20 For, as is well known, the US made increasing military intervention in Korea by falling back on the support of the UN.
-But as was demonstrated by the whole process of the Korean War, and particularly by the "Truman-MacArthur controversy" on strategy, 21 the US was consistently mindful of China, and acted on the basic principle that the war should remain localized in Korea.
+For, as is well known, the US undertook increasing military intervention in Korea by falling back on the UN.
+But as was demonstrated by the whole process of the Korean War, and particularly by the "Truman-MacArthur controversy" on strategy, the US was consistently mindful of China, and acted on the basic principle that the war should remain localized in Korea.